learnforpractice/pyeos/README.md

 # Smart Contract Debugging

 Python smart contract support source level debugging.
-Developers can debug their smart contract in Eclipse IDE with pydevd Eclipse pluging, other IDE such as Visual Studio Code may also supported, Please search for online resources to find out how to debug Python source remotely. for pydevd, there is a reference from here [manual_adv_remote_debugger](http://www.pydev.org/manual_adv_remote_debugger.html).
+Developers can debug their smart contract in Eclipse IDE with pydevd Eclipse pluging, other IDE such as Visual Studio Code may also be supported, Please search for online resources to find out how to debug Python source remotely. for pydevd, there is a reference from here [manual_adv_remote_debugger](http://www.pydev.org/manual_adv_remote_debugger.html).
 After the environment has been successfully setting up, run the following command in PyEos console to enable debugging.

 ```
 debug.enable()